 There are many benefits to having scribes in hospitals.
 It allows health trainees to take part in meaningful paid work, while accessing a bedside apprenticeship alongside specialists, which is incredibly valuable to students in the healthcare industry.
 The use of scribes allows emergency physicians to have a more productive and satisfying experience at work and may help to reduce burnout and fatigue.
-Most importantly, it tients spend in the emergency department.
+Most importantly, it reduces the amount of time patients spend in the emergency department.